Account-Based Marketing

 • What CRMs does Ploy sync identified accounts to?

-Attio, HubSpot, and Salesforce.
+Attio and HubSpot.
 When an in-market account is identified, Ploy can auto-create the company record with firmographics, visit history, intent score, and the last page they read.
 Slack alerts fire when a target account crosses an intent threshold so reps work the warm ones first.

 • How fast can I launch an ABM program in Ploy?